 I don’t particularly care to talk about myself.
 If you’d like to skip the introspective history that follows, suffice it to say that I’m a software developer living in the Atlanta area.
-I lead a large team of developers for Landis+Gyr, and create applications and products as an independent consultant.
-I play the drums in several bands, write a lot of fiction and non-fiction, and make things out of other things.
+I lead a large team of developers, and create applications and products as an independent consultant.
+I play the drums, write fiction and non-fiction, and make things out of other things.
 Read on if you feel the need to know more.

 “Hello, Grant!
 I hope you are well.”